 Francesco Redi’s Contributions to Science

-Also, while studying medicine in Pisa, Redi had learned about the rational experiments carried out by William Harvey.
+Also, while studying medicine in Pisa, Redi learned about the rational experiments carried out by William Harvey.
 These experiments provided Harvey with the data he needed to correctly describe blood circulation around the body for the first time.
 Redi was highly impressed by Harvey’s research work.

 Scientific Approach to Snakes and their Venom